 There are many legal aspects to consider including name change and legal documents:

-The Gender Recognition Act 2004 created a process to enable transsexual people to get their UK birth certificates and legal gender changed.
-The transsexual person can apply to the Government’s Gender Recognition Panel for a Gender Recognition Certificate.
-If they are successful in their application, the law will recognise them as having all the rights and responsibilities appropriate to a person of their acquired gender.
+The Gender Recognition Act 2004 created a process to enable transgender people to get their UK birth certificates and legal gender changed.
+The transgender person can apply to the Government’s Gender Recognition Panel for a Gender Recognition Certificate.
+If they are successful in their application, the law will recognise them as having all the rights appropriate to a person of their acquired gender.

-Most transgender people change their first name to something more gender identity-appropriate for them.
+Most transgender people change their first name to something more gender identity-appropriate for them, this can be done via Deed Poll.
+Your Named Professional can advise you on this.
 They also may want others to address them in a different way (man, woman, non-binary) and to have the sex indicated on personal documents and records changed.

 The policy of the Passport Agency has always been to facilitate issue of a replacement passport when the applicant has changed their name and social gender role, backed by a letter from a medical professional to confirm that the change is for gender reassignment and intended to be permanent.